Gowtham118/docs/docs/developers/merry/Merry.md

 </TabItem>
 <TabItem value="windows" label="Windows">
-In a WSL terminal, run `sudo dockerd` and check if the docker daemon is running, then
+In a WSL terminal, run `sudo dockerd` and verify if the docker daemon is running, then

 ```bash
 curl https://get.merry.dev | bash